TechSquareInc/intern-playbook/docs/source/intern-tasks/create-your-own-docs.md

 Once you have a repo established on Git, you'll need to link the project to Read the Docs.
 First, create an  account.
 Navigate to the [Sign Up Page](https://app.readthedocs.org/accounts/signup/) and choose the option "Sign Up with GitHub" (or GitLab, depending on preference).
 On the authorization page, click the green `Authorize readthedocs` button.
 Finish following the account configuration steps, including the "verify your email address" step, and then you should see your Read the Docs dashboard.

 Next, you can import your Git project to Read the Docs.
 From your dashboard, click the `Import a Project` button and add the Git project with your Sphinx pages.
-You'll need to fill out a few details about your project, inclduing Name, the Repository URL, and the Default branch.
+You'll need to fill out a few details about your project, including Name, the Repository URL, and the Default branch.
 Click `Next` to create the project, and open the project home.
 From you project home, if the build has finished, you will see a green "Build completed" indicator.
 Once your pages have been built, click the `View docs` button to your documentation live.

 > **Note:** Read the Docs documentation has a more complete tutorial on their [documentation site](https://docs.readthedocs.com/platform/latest/tutorial/index.html#) that takes you through setting up a project using an already created sphinx project [template](https://github.com/readthedocs/tutorial-template/).

 ### Best Practices

-- Organize content logically with headings, subheadings, and seperate pages.
+- Organize content logically with headings, subheadings, and separate pages.
 - Be specific, consistent, and include clear examples and references for commands or scripts.
 - Update your documentation whenever scripts, workflows, or tools change.